+The ministry is currently reviewing SNR policies to further support the inclusion of all children, as well as consistency and continuity across the sector.
 The ministry will continue to work with its partners to modernize Ontario's child care system and plan for an increasingly integrated early years system.